 Contemporary life finds us completely dependent on a very fragile network of global connections and technologies.
 We have become disassociated from the land where we live: our food comes from hundreds and thousands of miles away, we spend countless hours indoors, interacting with screens in human-created virtual worlds instead of the natural other-than-human reality that surrounds us.
 This has many negative effects on our physical and mental health, as well as making us less prepared for the inevitable failure of these systems.
 Yet access to learning any other way often comes with a high price.

-But while the Monthly Skills Series may seem at first glance like a skills class, it’s actually a community-building program.
-When someone attends the Monthly Skills Series, they are surrounding themselves with people who are seeking the same skills and the same connection to place.
+But while the Resilient Skills Series may seem at first glance like a skills class, it’s actually a community-building program.
+When someone attends the Resilient Skills Series, they are surrounding themselves with people who are seeking the same skills and the same connection to place.
 Here, people make friends and create communities together.
-This leads to participants teaching and learning from one another outside the context of the Monthly Skills Series, or even Rewild Portland.
-This is our ultimate goal: to create robust social connections that exist without need or input from us, that ultimately make the Monthly Skills Series obsolete.
+This leads to participants teaching and learning from one another outside the context of the Resilient Skills Series, or even Rewild Portland.
+This is our ultimate goal: to create robust social connections that exist without need or input from us, that ultimately make the Resilient Skills Series obsolete.
 While skills are certainly important for resilience, these social connections are the most important and valuable aspect of our program.

 So, what are you waiting for?
 Check out all our exciting themes for this coming year, and RSVP by clicking on the link below.
 All themes, dates, times, and locations are subject to change.
 Thank you for you interest in and support of our programming!

-Accessibility scholarships for this program are made possible through regular donations from individuals we call recurring supporters.
+This program is made possible through regular donations from individuals we call recurring supporters.
 Are you someone with an income who can give a little to make this program possible?
 Become a recurring supporter today!
-And thank you for making the Monthly Skills Series accessible and an ongoing core offering of Rewild Portland.
+And thank you for making the Resilient Skills Series accessible and an ongoing core offering of Rewild Portland.

 Become a Sustaining Donor